sthalabard/sthalabard.github.io/_pages/home.md

 - the spontaneous stochasticity phenomenon.

-*Those topics offer many exciting projects for prospective Master/PhD students and postdocs.
-Any inquiry, please  feel free to contact me.*
+*Those topics offer many exciting projects for prospective Master/PhD students and postdocs.*
+**NEW (June 28.): Postdoc opportunity on scalar turbulence: please see the advert** *Any inquiry, please  feel free to contact me.*

 ---